-We are externally managed by our Manager and, with the exception of Aurora which employs a nominal amount of employees, we have no employees.
+We are externally managed by our Manager and, with the exception of Aurora, our licensed mortgage servicing subsidiary, which has a nominal amount of employees, we have no employees.
 We have entered into a management agreement with our Manager, pursuant to which our Manager is responsible for our investment strategies and decisions and our day-to-day operations, subject to the supervision and oversight of our board of directors.
 Our Manager is a Delaware limited liability company originally established by Mr. Middleman.
+The

-The Manager is party to a services agreement with Freedom Mortgage which is owned and controlled by Mr. Middleman.
+Manager is party to a services agreement with Freedom Mortgage, which is owned and controlled by Mr. Middleman.
 The sole member of the Manager is a blind trust for the benefit of Mr. Middleman.
 We rely on our Manager to provide or obtain on our behalf the personnel and services necessary for us to conduct our business.